chanshiyucx/blog/journal/004-sungrow-interview-simulation.md

 I enjoy several outdoor activities that help me stay active and balanced.

 I enjoy hiking and badminton for staying active.
 Photography is another passion of mine.
 I love traveling to explore new places and cultures.
 These hobbies help me stay balanced.

+### Questions

+> Do you have any questions for me?

+1. What are the next steps in the process?
+When can I expect to hear back about the decision?
+2.

 ## About Germany